moliver28/research-handbook/content/handbook/support/workflows/dedicated.md

 curl -k -vvv -A"GitLabSupport012345" "https://tenant.gitlab-dedicated.com/users/sign_in"
 ```

-#### Readiness and liveness probes get 503 error
+#### Downtime observed on the readiness and liveness probes

-A non-200 response on the `/-/readiness` and `/-/liveness` probes is an internal signal to the Kubernetes infrastructure, and not an indicator of failure of the system.
-See comment in [#4890](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/team/-/issues/4890#note_1903631878)
+Customers may be using the `/-/readiness` and `/-/liveness` probes to track the uptime of their Dedicated instance, and report on downtime or 503 errors observed.
+These probes are not an accurate indicator of the availability of the instance as described in [Health check](https://docs.gitlab.com/ee/administration/monitoring/health_check.html).
+Customers can instead use the sign in page `https://<DEDICATED_URL>/users/sign_in` as an endpoint to track.